 Sometimes, a little nudge is all your customers need to write a positive online review.
 Others may require additional encouragement.

-To be clear, managing customer reviews doesn’t mean rewarding them to writing a positive review.
+To be clear, managing customer reviews doesn’t mean rewarding them to write a positive review.
 What you’re offering is an incentive for providing an honest opinion in an online review.

 The incentives you could offer might include: